kyverno/website/content/en/policies/other/restrict_pod_count_per_node.md

 ---
+type: "docs"
-title: "Restrict Pod Count per Node"
+title: Restrict Pod Count
-category: Sample
-policyType: "validate"
+linkTitle: Restrict Pod Count
+weight: 29
 description: >
     Sample policy to restrict pod count on node 'minikube' to be no more than 10.
 ---